E-List/Contracts/README.md

-To check Contract's Code use: _http://explorer.energyweb.org/_
+To check Contracts on Energy Web Chain (EWC) use: _http://explorer.energyweb.org/_